assansanogo/moretestgithubactions/README.md

 # moretestgithubactions

+In this repository  you will find the code for the R package under the `R` folder the scripts called by the Docker image under `Rscript` folder

 # 1. Challenges

 I designed the solutions with a stack of tools which are the closest to Streamline stack.<br>